Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Integrating Model-Centric and Data-Centric IQA

+\textbf{Failure Identification Results}.
+Table~\ref{tab:srcc_cmp1} shows the SRCC results between UNIQUE predictions and MOSs on the selected $\mathcal{D}$ and the remaining $\mathcal{U}\setminus\mathcal{D}$.
+A lower SRCC in $\mathcal{D}$ indicates better failure identification performance.
+We find that, for all methods except random sampling, the selected images in $\mathcal{D}$ are more difficult than the remaining ones.
+The proposed sampling-worthiness module delivers the best performance, identifying significantly more difficult samples.
+It is interesting to note that the failure identification performance of all methods, including the proposed failure predictor, can be enhanced by the incorporation of the diversity measure\footnote{One subtlety is that each sampling strategy requires separate manual optimization of the trade-off parameter $\lambda$ due to different scales between the two terms in Eq.~\eqref{eq:s}.}.

-\paragraph{Visual Results} Fig.~\ref{fig:diversity} shows representative top-$K$ images selected from SPAQ by the proposed sampling-worthiness module.
-Without the diversity constraint, our method is inclined to select difficult images of similar visual appearances, corresponding to the same underlying failure cause.
+\textbf{Visual Results}.
+Figure~\ref{fig:diversity} shows representative top-$K$ images selected from SPAQ by the proposed sampling-worthiness module.
+Without the diversity constraint, the failure predictor is inclined to select difficult images of similar visual appearances, corresponding to the same underlying failure cause.
 When the diverse constraint is imposed, the selected images are more diverse in content and distortion.
-Apart from the exposure problem in the top images due to the high dynamic range of the scenes, lens blur in (e) and color cast in (f) also emerge.
-This indicates that the diversity measure encourages the failure predictor to expose different erroneous behaviors of UNIQUE.